-Green tea contains a beneficial antioxidant called tannin's which has many health benefits.
-But if you consume it more than the daily recommendations level which is 3-4 times a day than you might face acid re-flux or gas.
+Green tea contains a beneficial antioxidant called tannin’s which has many health benefits.
+But if you consume it more than the daily recommendations level which is 3-4 times a day then you might face acid re-flux or gas.

 How much green tea per cup?

-If you are using loose leaves than it is best to use 2 grams of green tea leaves per 30 ml (6 ounces) of water.
-In case of green tea powder or matcha green tea, it is best to add 1-2 teaspoons of powder with 2 tablespoons of hot water and mix it with a spoon until no clumps will left.
+If you are using loose leaves then it is best to use 2 grams of green tea leaves per 30 ml (6 ounces) of water.
+In the case of green tea powder or matcha green tea, it is best to add 1-2 teaspoons of powder with 2 tablespoons of hot water and mix it with a spoon until no clumps will left.